Software

 The direction

 Considering what we heard from customers during our research, we wanted to tell an authentic story of partnership and community impact across the site.
-This informed our primary sales narrative, as it seemed to be truly differentiating within the industry.
-We implemented a friendly, uplifting tone of community across all our copy, using language that would communicate “we’re in this together”, and “we’re here to do good.”
+We started with a friendly, uplifting tone of community across all our copy, using language that would communicate “we’re in this together”, and “we’re here to do good.”

 We weaved in testimonials, customer stories, and stats across the site to showcase the impact Traction Rec makes on people and communities.
 Hand-drawn icon illustrations added an extra dash of human realism.